1st and 2nd Year National Championships at Woodward Academy

 I do not like T against affs with plans

-The long paragraphs below are my general ideas about debate -- all of this goes out the window with uneven debating or clearly winning something
+The long paragraphs below are my general leanings when judging a debate -- all of this goes out the window with uneven debating

 Top Level Stuff